 Be sure to see the recipe card below for full ingredients & instructions!

-Combine: Cream together the sugar, butter and shortening and add the eggs one at a time before adding the anise extract.
-In a separate bowl whisk together the dry ingredients.
+- Make the dough: Cream together the sugar, butter, and shortening; add the eggs and then the anise extract.
+In a separate bowl, whisk together the dry ingredients.
 Add the dry ingredients to the wet and then chill the dough.

-Bake: Bake the cookies until set and slightly golden.
+- Bake: Bake until set and slightly golden.

-Finish: Let the cookies cool, pour over the icing and finish with sprinkles.
+- Frost: Let the cookies cool, dip into the icing, and finish with sprinkles.

 - Be sure to let the dough chill before you bake the cookies.
 This will prevent them from spreading too much when baked.

-- The biscotti cookies are baked when they are very lightly golden.
-Take care not to over bake them.
+- Riscotti Cookies are done when they are very light golden.
+Take care not to overbake them.

 - Don’t ice the cookies until they have completely cooled.

-- If you plan on freezing the biscotti cookies, don’t ice them.
+- If you plan on freezing the cookies, don’t ice them.